MarekAniol/pushup_notyfication/README.md

 Make pushup notyfication about apartments from olx.pl

 Version 1.0
 - send pushup from given URL contain apartament with filtered resuld on olx: (Wroclaw, price > 4000000, 2 rooms, 40m^2)

-When you run program first time you can clear found_products.json file.
-After that